Final ELSA General Assembly

 Present your research: Poster Session

-• present your research in a poster session
+• Present your research in a poster session

-• pitch your poster and join the ELSA Best Poster Award competition
+• Pitch your poster and join the ELSA Best Poster Award competition

 When you register for the assembly, please highlight that you want to present a poster.
 The event offers two options: You can either only present your poster as part of the poster session or shortly pitch it too.
-With a four minute pitch, you automatically join the ELSA Best Poster Award!
+With a two minute pitch, you automatically join the ELSA Best Poster Award!

 In both cases, please notice that you will have to send your poster as a PDF file to the ELSA Coordination Team by April 29, 2026.
 The poster format should be max A0 in size and vertically orientated.
 Posters need to be printed by the presenters themselves.

 You changed your mind about presenting a poster?
 Don’t worry, you can still join after you have already registered.
-Simply send an email to the ELSA Coordination Team (deadline April 29, 2026).
+Simply send an email to the ELSA Coordination Team (deadline April 26, 2026).

-Open Call: SME and Startup Pitches
+Open Industry Call: SME and Startup Pitches

 Are you a startup or small- and medium-sized enterprise (SME) with an innovative project in the area of safe, secure, and trustworthy AI?
 We invite you to present your company and vision at the ELSA General Assembly!